Hart-Celler Act: Background

 The Immigration and Nationality Act of 1965 marked a radical break from U.S. immigration policies of the past.
-Since Congress restricted naturalized citizenship to "white persons" in 1790, laws restricted immigration from Asia and Africa, and gave preference to Northern and Western Europeans over Southern and Eastern Europeans.
-During this time, most of those immigrating to the U.S. were Northern Europeans of Protestant faith and Western Africans who were human trafficked because of American chattel slavery.
+Since Congress restricted naturalized citizenship to "white persons" in 1790, laws had restricted immigration from Asia and Africa, and gave preference to Northern and Western Europeans over Southern and Eastern Europeans.
+During this period, new arrivals in the United States were overwhelmingly either Northern Europeans of Protestant faith or, prior to 1808, Western Africans brought in to serve as slaves.
 This pattern shifted in the mid to late 19th century for both the Western and Eastern regions of the United States.
-There was a large influx of immigration from Asia in the Western region—especially from China whose workers provided cheap labor—while Eastern and Southern European immigrants settled more in the Eastern United States.
+There was a large influx of immigration from Asia in the Western region—especially from China, whose workers provided cheap labor—while Eastern and Southern European immigrants settled more in the Eastern United States.

-Once the demographics of immigration were changing, there were policies put in place to reduce immigration to exclude individuals of certain ethnicities and races.
-Congress passed the Chinese Exclusion Act of 1882 to stop the inflow of Chinese immigrants.
-Then in 1917, Congress passed the Immigration Act; this act had prevented most immigration of non-North Western Europeans because it tested language understanding.
-This act was followed by the Emergency Immigration Act of 1921, that placed a quota on immigration which used the rate of immigration in 1910 to mirror the immigration rate of all countries.
-The Emergency Immigration Act of 1921 had helped bring along the Immigration Act of 1924 had permanently established the National Origins Formula as the basis of U.S. immigration policy, largely to restrict immigration from Asia, Southern Europe, and Eastern Europe.
+Congress responded to changing demographics of immigration with exclusionary legislation.
+The Chinese Exclusion Act of 1882 stanched the inflow of Chinese immigrants, and the Immigration Act of 1917 imposed a language proficiency requirement for new immigrants, which greatly reduced immigration from outside of northwest Europe.
+The Emergency Immigration Act of 1921 restricted the rate of immigration from all countries to the 1910 level.
+Finally, the Immigration Act of 1924 permanently established the National Origins Formula, with its restrictions on arrivals from Asia, Southern Europe and Eastern Europe, as the basis of U.S. immigration policy.
 According to the Office of the Historian of the U.S. Department of State, the purpose of the 1924 Act was "to preserve the ideal of U.S. homogeneity" by limiting immigration from Southern and Eastern Europe.
 The National Socialist Handbook for Law and Legislation of 1934–35, edited by the lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation, including race-based citizenship laws, anti-miscegenation laws, and immigration laws.
 Adolf Hitler wrote of his admiration of America's immigration laws in Mein Kampf, saying: